borahamamcioglu/carhopper-api-docs/source/index.html.md

 > Make sure to replace `YOUR_API_KEY` with your API key.

 CarHopper uses API keys to allow access to the API.
 You can get a CarHopper API key from your CarHopper profile page.
+Be sure to use "Copy Link" in order to have it coppied the right way.

 CarHopper expects for the API key to be included in all API requests to the server in a header that looks like the following:

-`Authorization: Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzI1NiIsImp0aSI6ImJhYmE1OTM3M2MzNDN`
+`Authorization: Bearer YOUR_API_KEY`

 <aside class="warning">
 You must replace <code>YOUR_API_KEY</code> with your personal API key.